CVE-2026-29226

 Apache · OFBiz

-A Server-Side Request Forgery (SSRF) vulnerability exists in the Apache OFBiz Content component, potentially allowing unauthorized network requests.
+A Server-Side Request Forgery (SSRF) vulnerability in the Apache OFBiz Content component allows attackers to perform unauthorized requests.

 Executive summary